Beadsley History, Family Crest & Coats of Arms

 The surname Beadsley was first found in Greater Manchester at Bardsley where the earliest record of the place name was Berdesley in 1422.
 Bardsey is a small village in the City of Leeds, in West Yorkshire and dates back to the Domesday Book where it was listed as Berdesei.
 "Bardsley House, overlooking the glen of the Medlock, is the seat of John Jonah Harrop, Esq.
 Many generations of the Bardsley family held the estate, under the lords of Ashton, by the feudal payment of a rose and one penny, annually: the property subsequently came, by marriage, to the Tetlows."

-Important Dates for the Beadsley family
+Early History of the Beadsley family

 This web page shows only a small excerpt of our Beadsley research.
 Another 59 words (4 lines of text) covering the years 164 and 1640 are included under the topic Early Beadsley History in all our PDF Extended History products and printed products wherever possible.